BMCARDONA/bmcardona.github.io/_posts/2023-04-05-infrastructure-cheatsheet.md

 - Use a fan to drown out surrounding noise.
 Alternatively, play [white noise](https://open.spotify.com/track/5UBonaClAZVfzxJNn8nnhh?si=574507e8b3744f00) on loop.
 - Place alarm clock out of arms reach.
 (This will force you to get out of bed to turn off your alarm.)
 - Don't use social media (this includes YouTube and Reddit).
 See [The Social Dilemma](https://www.netflix.com/title/81254224).
+- Instead of trying to learn something abstractly, pick a specific project you'd like to work on and learn as you go.
+This will make it much more clearer how certain information can be applied.

 ## Desk